Are you interested in ways to make him invest in you?

 - Any act of caring

-Investing in each other is great!
+Even better, investing in each other is what great relationships!

 Not so great, as we shall see (and not good for your dating effectiveness, either).